Grey-Xu-Yang/climate_change_twitter/README.md

 ## Climate Change Anlaysis on Twitter Data with Disaster Events

 ## Description
 Even though the more extreme weather events have been happening more frequently globally, there is still a portion of the population who are unaware that their lives are being impacted by climate change or are ignorant of the magnitude and reality of the issue.
-Thus, we plan to analyze climate change patterns to determine people's sentiments and understanding of climate change.
-We attempt to correlate people's awareness with the intensity of climate change’s impact in their area of residence.
+Thus, we analyze climate change patterns to determine people's sentiments and understanding of climate change.
+We correlate people's awareness with the intensity of weather diaster's impact in their area of residence.
 The data set we plan to use is a twitter collections dataset regarding climate change and human opinions.
-We need to find additional third party API on extreme weather events to merge with the twitter data .
-Finally, we need to determine whether to study the U.S or developing countries since it might be easier to do the former depending on what data we can acquire.
+We also find additional third party API on extreme weather events to merge with the twitter data.
+For the result, we will visualize our analysis on spatial distribution of people's sentiment toward climate change as well as the through the dashboard.
+This multi-faceted analysis will help us gain a comprehensive understanding of people's sentiments and awareness towards climate change, which can help inform effective climate change communication strategies.

 ## Getting Started
 To get started with the App, follow these steps: